-The AD7651 is a very fast, low power, single supply, precise 16-bit analog-to-digital converter (ADC).
+The AD7661 is a very fast, low power, single supply, precise 16-bit analog-to-digital converter (ADC).

-The AD7651 provides the user with an on-chip track/hold, successive approximation ADC that does not exhibit any pipeline or latency, making it ideal for multiple multiplexed channel applications.
+The AD7661 provides the user with an on-chip track/hold, successive approximation ADC that does not exhibit any pipeline or latency, making it ideal for multiple multiplexed channel applications.

-The AD7651 can be operated from a single 5 V supply and be interfaced to either 5 V or 3 V digital logic.
+The AD7661 can be operated from a single 5 V supply and be interfaced to either 5 V or 3 V digital logic.
 It is housed in either a 48-lead LQFP package or a 48-lead LFCSP that saves space and allows flexible configurations as either serial or parallel interface.
-The AD7651 is pin-to-pin compatible with PulSAR ADC's.
+The AD7661 is pin-to-pin compatible with PulSAR ADC's and is an upgrade of the AD7651.